Takeno/mtg-policy-changes/ipg.md

 - B. A player exceeds the amount of time allotted for a draft pick.

 - C. A player puts a card on top of their draft pile, then pulls it back.

+- D. A player moves their head to the side at inappropriate times.

 Philosophy